MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/reference/custom-actions/events-context.md

 # Events and context object

 >[!NOTE]
->Forecasting context object that is referred here is different from the execution context of platform.
+>Forecasting context object that is referred here is different from the execution context of the Common Data Services.
 Forecasting context object is specific to forecasting and supports the advanced configurations of underlying records grid.

 ## Events for underlying records grid